Sethispr/blair-astro/src/content/docs/intro/prefix.md

 ---
 title: Prefix
-description: Page explaining how to use commands with the bot's prefix.
+description: Page explaining how to use commands with the Blair's prefix.
 ---

 The default prefix for Blair is `b` or `B`.
 You can also use the bot by using **Discord slash commands** (e.g. `/`).
 Currently, the prefix cannot be changed.